-Ido Ramati is a Minerva Post-Doctoral Fellow.
+Ido Ramati was a Minerva Post-Doctoral and Visiting Scholar at the IKKM.
 His PhD dissertation, “Lingua ex Machina: Media Archaeology of Hebrew Inscribing Machines” (Hebrew University of Jerusalem) explored the role media had in shaping the revitalization and modernization of Modern Hebrew since the end of the 19th century, focusing on technologies such as phonograph records, typewriters, the telegraph and later on computers.
 More generally, his research investigates the relation between media technologies and culture and the role that technical apparatuses play in shaping the contexts and conditions for a range of social phenomena in traditional media as well as contemporary digital culture.
 Combining cultural critique with historical and theoretical analysis, he studies how language and media influence ideological, political, economic and cultural processes such as the construction of linguistic and national identity.

 Fields of research

 Cultural techniques; media technologies; media genealogy; media philosophy; imaginary media; history of Modern Hebrew

 The Hebrew Keyboard: From Typewriters to Mobile Media